Key takeaways

 “If I have my money earning money at some percentage — even if it’s not exactly the same as inflation — and if I’m maximizing my savings, I get closer to meeting my inflation needs when inflationary periods hit,” says Jill Schlesinger, certified financial planner and business analyst for CBS News.

-2. The highest savings yield doesn’t usually top inflation
+2. The highest savings yield doesn’t usually top inflation.

-Most of the time inflation outpaces the absolute top savings yield.
+Most of the time, inflation outpaces the absolute top savings yield.

 This is a comparison of the absolute top savings yields from July 2015 through March 2024 compared with inflation, using the Consumer Price Index for all urban consumers.

-Higher yields may be available outside of federally insured accounts.
+Higher yields may be available outside federally insured accounts.
 But if they aren’t federally insured, then you’re taking a risk.
 At some banks, higher yields might also be capped and only available on certain balances.

 “When inflation is 9 percent, all cash underperforms inflation,” McBride says.
 “But over a longer period of time, if you’re seeking out the top-yielding account, you’re giving yourself the best chance to keep up with inflation,” he adds.